RegexSolver/regexsolver/README.md

 	- Check **equivalence** and **subset** relations between terms.
 -  **String Generation**: Generate example strings matching a term, for testing or sampling.
 -  **Performance & Tuning**: Pluggable `ExecutionProfile` to bound time and resource usage.

+This library also exposes the `regex` and `fast_automaton` modules for advanced use, providing low-level APIs for direct pattern and automaton operations.

 ## Installation
 Add the following line in your `Cargo.toml`: